 Child development at 5-6 years: what’s happening

-Games with rules sometimes challenge your six-year-old, and he might even accuse others of cheating when he doesn’t win.
+Games with rules sometimes challenge your six-year-old, and your child might even accuse others of cheating sometimes.

-Your child can express her feelings, although she might need help and time to identify and talk about tricky emotions like frustration or jealousy.
-She has much better control over her feelings too, and she might have fewer unexpected outbursts of anger and sadness.
+At this age, children can express feelings, although they might need help and time to identify and talk about tricky emotions like frustration or jealousy.
+They often have much better control over feelings too and might have fewer unexpected outbursts of anger and sadness.

 You might see more patience, and your child might even be open to reasoning with you.
 This means there could be fewer disagreements in the future.

-Although your six-year-old loves to be independent, he still needs your love and attention.
-Connecting with you and his family is the most important thing in his life.
-He wants your approval, is proud of his achievements – and probably doesn’t take well to criticism or discipline.
+Although your six-year-old loves to be independent, they still need your love and attention.
+Connecting with you and family is the most important thing in your child’s life.
+Your child is proud of their own achievements, wants your approval – and probably doesn’t take well to criticism or discipline.

 Your child’s growing understanding of the world around might lead to some fears.
 For example, some children might be afraid of supernatural things (like ghosts), criticism, tests, failure, or physical harm or threat.

-Your child is better at seeing other people’s points of view, which helps him to make friends and meet new people.
+Your child is better at seeing other people’s points of view, which helps your child to make friends and meet new people.

 Talking and communicating

-Your child will talk lots, sometimes even when nobody is in the room.
+At this age children talk a lot, sometimes even when nobody is in the room.

-He’ll talk in full and complex sentences and have adult-like conversations, although he might still find it hard to describe complex ideas or events.
-He understands jokes and riddles, and jokes about poos and wees are particularly funny.
+You’ll hear your child using full and complex sentences and having adult-like conversations, although they might still find it hard to describe complex ideas or events.
+Your child understands jokes and riddles – jokes about poos and wees are particularly funny.
 Your child also enjoys the opportunity to do ‘show and tell’ at school.

-Your child understands more words than she can say, and she’s learning as many as 5-10 new words each day.
-Vocabulary growth is so rapid at this age that your child’s brain often thinks faster than she can say what’s on her mind.
+Your child understands more words than they can say, and they’re learning as many as 5-10 new words each day.
+Vocabulary growth is so rapid at this age that your child’s brain often thinks faster than your child can speak.

-Your five-year-old is more coordinated and loves to show off new physical skills – you’ll often hear shouts of ‘Look at me!’
+Five-year-olds are more coordinated and love to show off new physical skills – you’ll often hear shouts of ‘Look at me!’